seancdavis/seancdavis-com/src/blog/posts/2021-05-28-javascript-webpack-build-pipeline.md

 Let's do that.
 Let's build a super simple build pipeline to bundle multiple [JavaScript](/blog/wtf-is-javascript/) modules together into a single file that we can load from any HTML page.

+You can take a look at [the full code example](https://github.com/seancdavis/seancdavis-com/tree/0d0883d/examples/webpack-es6-pipeline) at any point if you get stuck.

 ### Gotcha!

 There's one big gotcha we'll have to overcome along the way.
 The output bundle is obfuscated and anonymous.
 That means we can't access it by default.
 And even if we could, we likely wouldn't know how to navigate it.